semgrep/semgrep-docs/docs/semgrep-ci/sample-ci-configs.md

 To add a Semgrep configuration snippet into BitBucket Pipelines:

 1. Create or edit your `bitbucket-pipelines.yml` file in the repository you want to scan.
-2. Copy the relevant code snippet provided in [Sample BitBucket Pipelines configuration snippet](#sample-bitbucket-pipelines-configuration-snippet).
+2. Copy the relevant code snippet provided in [Sample BitBucket Pipelines configuration snippet](#sample-bitbucket-pipelines-configuration-snippet), and then paste it to your `bitbucket-pipelines.yml`.
-3. Commit the configuration file.
+3. Commit the updated `bitbucket-pipelines.yml` configuration file.
 4. The Semgrep job starts automatically upon detecting the committed `bitbucket-pipelines.yml` file.
 You can also view the job through BitBucket's interface, by clicking **your repository > Pipelines**.
 5. Optional: Create a separate CI job for diff-aware scanning, which scans only changed files in PRs or MRs, by repeating steps 1-3 and uncommenting the `SEMGREP_BASELINE_REF` definition provided within the code snippet.